 Hello!
 I just got back from an extremely restful, yet indulgent, beach vacation.
-The sea was beautiful, but the food and drinks were even better.
+The sea was beautiful and the food and drinks were even better.
 I have to admit, my friends are far better cooks than I am, and they went all out on our vacation.
-After a week of eating and drinking with abandon, I was ready to cook some simple and good for me food.
+After a week of eating and drinking with abandon, I was ready to cook some food that was simple and good.
 These Creole White Beans with Chicken were the perfect fix.

 The recipe and price break down below is just for the Creole White Beans with Chicken.
 In Louisiana we put everything over rice, but this could actually just be eaten like a bowl of chili (sans rice) if you wanted.
 Think of it like a Creole White Bean Chicken Chili.
 Yeah!